-All transitions from one plane of flight to another should have a reasonable and constant radius.
-The size of that radius is not a grading criteria and higher grades are not to be given to "square, high-G" corners.
+All transitions from one plane of flight to another must have a reasonable and constant radius.
+The size of that radius is not a grading criterion and higher grades are not to be given to "square" or high-G corners.